Tom Brady Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 Matchup vs. New York

-- In two matchups against the Giants, Brady averaged 306.5 passing yards per game, 8.0 yards above his over/under for Monday.
+- Brady averages 306.5 passing yards per game in two matchups against the Giants, 8.0 more yards than his over/under in Monday's game.

-- Brady threw multiple touchdown passes once over those contests against the Giants, and it was his only game with a TD pass against them.
+- In his only game with a TD pass against the Giants over those games, Brady threw multiple touchdown passes.

 - Note: Brady's stats vs. Giants date back to 2016.

-- The 263.2 yards per game the Giants are conceding through the air makes them the NFL's 17th-ranked pass defense.
+- This week Brady will face the NFL's 17th-ranked pass defense (263.2 yards allowed per game).

-- With 16 passing TDs allowed this season, the Giants defense is ranked 19th in the league.
+- At 1.8 passing TDs conceded per game, the Giants defense is ranked 19th in the league.

 Recent Performances